 Read more on The Role of BAs in User Interface Design.

 Testers identify defects which may be genuine or otherwise.
-This distinction can only be done effectively, with minimal back and forth, when there’s a genuine understanding of what is required.
+This distinction can only be achieved with minimal iterations, when there’s a genuine understanding of what is required.

 Read more on The Role of Business Analysts in UAT Sessions